crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```

 ### Python Code
-You must download and install protoc in your path.
+You must download and install `protoc` in your path
+for the next example.

 This is a trivial download and unzip from the protobuffers
 site..
 [Protobuf Releases for Protoc](https://github.com/protocolbuffers/protobuf/releases)